Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 1. Put the new squashfs, kernel, and initrd into S3

-   1. If not already available, get this sript which will put a file into S3 with public read setting.
+   1. If not already available, get this script which will put a file into S3 with public read setting.

    ```bash
    ncn-m# wget https://github.com/Cray-HPE/s3_examples/blob/main/no_STS/ceph-upload-file-public-read.py